Molajo/Resource/README.md

 The *Resource* Package, as used in [Molajo](https://github.com/Molajo/Standard), has URI Handlers for Themes, Views, JS, CSS, Files and Folders, and so on.
 Work on other usage types, such as Constants, Functions, and Interfaces is underway.
-While *Resources* is still a work in progress, it is an integral part of the *Molajo* application.
+While *Resource* is still a work in progress, it is an integral part of the *Molajo* application.

 ##Resource Definitions##

 The first step is determining what resources and must be accessible to your application.
 Define the scheme and request structure.
-Typical resources applications use include: classes, configuration files, CSS, JS, images, etc. The *Resources* package provides Handlers for these typical use case.
+Typical resources applications use include: classes, configuration files, CSS, JS, images, etc. The *Resource* package provides Handlers for these typical use case.

-All [Schemes](https://github.com/Molajo/Resources/blob/master/Files/SchemeArray.json) must be defined and handlers created for each scheme:
+All [Schemes](https://github.com/Molajo/Resource/blob/master/Files/SchemeArray.json) must be defined and handlers created for each scheme:

 ```json